-The Oda field is located ~14 km east of the Ula field in Block 8/10, PL405, on the eastern side of the Central Graben in the Norwegian North Sea (Figure 3.18).
+The Oda field is located ~8 km east of the Ula field in Block 8/10, PL405, on the eastern side of the Central Graben in the Norwegian North Sea (Figure 3.18).
 The water depth is about 66 m.
 The crest of the structure is estimated at approx. 2,300 m TVD MSL.
 The PDO was approved by the authorities in May 2017.
 Production commenced in March 2019.

 The discovery well, 8/10-4 S, was drilled in 2011 in the northwestern part of a salt-induced structure.
 The well proved an oil-down-to situation in the Ula Fm.
-A water gradient in a downflank sidetrack suggests FWL at 2,985 m TVD MSL.
+Based on pressure measurement, OWC is estimated to be at 2985 m TVD MSL from sidetrack wells 8/10-4 A T2.
 The east and southwest segments of the structure were drilled dry in 2014.

 The Oda reservoir consists of the Upper Jurassic Ula Formation; a sandstone reservoir with high-quality properties, on the western flank of the steeply dipping salt diapir.
 The oil column is about 485 m of high-quality, light crude oil.
+At reservoir datum (2917.5 m TVDss) initial pressure was 409 bar and temperature 125 degrees C.

-Figure 3.16: Oda location map
+Figure 3.18: Oda location map